 By Will LeBlond

-In an appropriately timed ceremony, some of the best in Lansing High School sports history were recently honored at the Lake Watch Inn.
+In an appropriately timed ceremony, some of the best in Lansing High School sports history were honored November 25 at the Lake Watch Inn.

 Two individuals, one coach and one team were honored by the Lansing Central School Athletic Hall of Fame.
 The individuals were Danielle Smith, Tom Neubert, while the honored coach was the late Adam Heck and his 1998 Boys Soccer team was inducted together as a team.